johnshoyj/CryptoClustering/README.md

 4. Optimized Clusters with Principal Component Analysis
 5. Found the Best Value for k Using the PCA Data
 6. Clustered Cryptocurrencies with K-means Using the PCA Data
-7. Visualize and Compare the Results
+7. Visualized and Compared the Results

 The code used in this challenge is my own and based on my learning in the UMN Data Science Bootcamp.